 The accompanying condensed consolidated financial statements and notes have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and do not contain all of the information and footnotes required by U.S. GAAP for complete financial statements.
 The condensed consolidated financial statements include the results of the Company and its subsidiaries from their respective dates of inception or acquisition, as applicable.
-Readers are urged to review the Company's Annual Report on Form 10-K for the year ended December 31, 2014 for a more complete description of the Company's business and accounting policies.
+Readers are urged to review the Company's 2014 audited consolidated financial statements for a more complete description of the Company's business and accounting policies.
 In the opinion of management, all adjustments necessary for a fair presentation of the condensed consolidated financial statements have been included.
 Such adjustments consist only of normal recurring items.
 Interim results are not necessarily indicative of results of operations for the full year.
 The consolidated balance sheet as of December 31, 2014 was derived from the Company's audited annual consolidated financial statements.